wraithgar/moonbeams/README.md

 ###Credit
 Most of the calculations in this library are from [Astronomical Algorythms by John Meeus][meeus] without which libraries like this would likely never exist.

+Unless specifically stated otherwise, all julian days are in dynamical time and can be decimal

 [meeus]: http://www.willbell.com/math/mc1.htm